bulentsiyah/data-preprocessing_cv-skills/README.md

-# Semi-labeling tool suitable for YoloV3 format
+# Semi-labeling tool suitable for YoloV3 and YOLOV5 format

 ## What is this tool?